Section I: What is Conversion Rate Optimization?

 A banner featuring Omniconvert’s CEO:

-A banner featuring persuasive copy and a “magic” lamp:
+A banner featuring a persuasive copy and a “magic” lamp:

 This case study illustrates the importance of testing every element on your site.
 It also shows how trying out radical ideas (such as the goldfish image) can sometimes yield surprising results.